Developer(s) – Respawn Entertainment

 Graphics – 6/10

-Compared with the conceptual design of many other science fiction games, it feels to me like the game is wanting, as to me, it looks like a watered down version of the game Hawken; marred down by element of both Call of Duty and Battlefield.
-The reason why it doesn’t lose too many marks in this category is because from a technical standpoint, the game is visually flawless.
-There are no glitches in site, and everything is extremely well polished.
+Compared with the conceptual design of many other science fiction games, it feels to me like the game is wanting, as to me, it looks like a watered-down version of the game Hawken; marred down by element of both Call of Duty and Battlefield.
+The reason why it doesn’t lose too many marks in this category is that from a technical standpoint, the game is visually flawless.
+There is no glitches in sight, and everything is extremely well polished.

 Gameplay – 3/10

 In a lot of ways, I can best describe this game as a middle finger to anyone who bought an Xbox One around the times of its launch.
-It was game eagerly anticipated for years, but ended up being overwhelmingly restricted in terms of gameplay, as not only is an Xbox Live subscription mandatory to play it, but there isn’t even a single player campaign mode; players having to instead contend with an online multiplayer campaign mode.
-Some would argue that Destiny was the same, but a PlayStation Plus subscription isn’t mandatory, and players can enjoy it whilst not having to pay an extra £40 on top what they paid for the game.
+It was a game eagerly anticipated for years but ended up being overwhelmingly restricted in terms of gameplay, as not only is an Xbox Live subscription mandatory to play it, but there isn’t even a single-player campaign mode; players having to instead contend with an online multiplayer campaign mode.
+Some would argue that Destiny was the same, but a PlayStation Plus subscription isn’t mandatory, and players can enjoy it whilst not having to pay an extra £40 on top of what they paid for the game.

 Controls – 10/10

-There are no issues with the control scheme thankfully, since it ultimately plays out like any other run-of-the-mill first person shooter.
-Even when players embark in one of the titan robots, it plays out more or less exactly the same as it would if they were on foot.
+There are no issues with the control scheme thankfully since it ultimately plays out like any other run-of-the-mill first-person shooter.
+Even when players embark on one of the titan robots, it plays out more or less exactly the same as it would if they were on foot.
 Whilst there may be no problems, henceforth why it loses no marks in this category, there’s nothing special about them either.
 It’s proof of how difficult it can be in this day and age to make an FPS that stands out among most.

 Originality – 4/10